mukeshkumar1451/Data/README.md

         prompt = f"""
 You are a Mortgage QA Analyst.

-Analyze this screenshot ONLY for elements related to this story.
+Analyze this screenshot ONLY for UI elements related to this story.

 User Story:
 {description}

-Relevant Keywords:
+Relevant UI keywords:
 {keywords}

-Focus only on relevant UI fields.
+Focus only on fields related to the story.

-Ignore unrelated UI components.
+Ignore unrelated UI elements.
 """

         response = self.client.chat.completions.create(